spheregenomics/rails-4-vagrant/README.md

-Rails 4 on Unicorns & Nginx for Vagrant
+Rails 4 on Ruby 2.0.0 for Vagrant
 =======================================

-This setup gets you a Rails 4 production stack running in a development environment.
-Great if you run Unicorn + Nginx in production and are looking to [keep your dev and production environments similar][4].

-Also works great if you just want to get started making your Rails 4 application.
+This Vagrant setup makes it fast & easy for you to get started making your Rails 4 application.

 Usage